Malmö University Publications

 Malmö University, Faculty of Health and Society (HS), Department of Social Work (SA).

-Challenges for Group Homes in Sweden: Frontline Practice Leadership and Ethical Dilemmas2023Conference paper (Refereed)
+Challenges for Group Homes in Sweden: Frontline Practice Leadership and Ethical Dilemmas2023Conference paper (Other academic)

 Abstract [en]